 In terms of Section 10 (1) (c) (1) of the South African Reserve Bank Act, the SARB is entitled to "perform such functions, implement such rules and procedures and, in general, take such steps as may be necessary to establish, conduct, monitor, regulate and supervise payment, clearing or settlement systems".
 The National Payment System Act, 78 of 1998, (NPS Act) was promulgated to provide for the management, administration, operation, regulation and supervision of payment, clearing and settlement systems in the Republic of South Africa.
-It should be noted that the NPS Act is currently the subject of a regulatory review, with an expectation that a NPS Amendment Bill containing far-reaching changes to future proof the National Payment System, will be released for comment prior to being promulgated.
+It should be noted that the NPS Act is currently the subject of a regulatory review, with an expectation that the Conduct for Financial Institutions (COFI) Bill which contains consequential amendments to the NPS Act, will be promulgated in the second half of 2024.
+An omnibus bill will be released for industry comment by the National Treasury and the SARB in the first half of 2024, for the purpose of expediting into existence key enabling provisions critical to the consequential amendments to the NPS Act.

-- Clearing is defined in the NPS Act as "the exchange of payment instructions" and refers to the process through which participant banks use BankservAfrica's services as a PSO to exchange and reconcile payment items made by customers and to calculate balances due to or from participant banks prior to settlement. - Settlement is defined in the NPS Act as "the discharge of settlement obligations" and refers to the process through which participant banks use BankservAfrica's services as a PSO to fulfil their clearing obligations to other banks by transferring funds between accounts held at the SARB based on the amounts owed to each other as calculated in the clearing process via a settlement instruction, which is an instruction given to a settlement system by BankservAfrica (as the PSO) on behalf of a (SARB) settlement system participant to effect settlement (also as defined in the NPS Act).
+- Clearing is defined in the NPS Act as "the exchange of payment instructions" and refers to the process through which participant banks use BankservAfrica's services as a PSO to exchange and reconcile payment items made by clients and to calculate balances due to or from participant banks prior to settlement. - Settlement is defined in the NPS Act as "the discharge of settlement obligations" and refers to the process through which participant banks use BankservAfrica's services as a PSO to fulfil their clearing obligations to other banks by transferring funds between accounts held at the SARB based on the amounts owed to each other as calculated in the clearing process via a settlement instruction, which is an instruction given to a settlement system by BankservAfrica (as the PSO) on behalf of a (SARB) settlement system participant to effect settlement (also as defined in the NPS Act).